econforte/MavFC2018/docs/mavfcinstalldoc_v1.md

 **{this section needs to be modified}**

 The database used at the time of this writing is a SQLite binary file.
-In a command prompt, navigate to the mavfc/mavfc directory.
+If migrations have not yet been done, in a command prompt, navigate to the mavfc/mavfc directory.
 Run python manage.py makemigrations, then run python manage.py migrate.

 ### Run the mavfc application on local host
 In a command prompt, navigate to the /mavfc/mavfc directory.
 Run